begin-theadventure/lutris-scripts/lutris-scripts/Titanfall 2/Steam/Origin/Readme.md

     To add the game move `appmanifest_1237970.acf` + `appmanifest_228980.acf` (by default in ~/.local/share/Steam) to /path/to/titanfall-2/drive_c/Program Files (x86)/Steam and symlink `Titanfall2` + `Steamworks Shared` to `common` in the same folder.

-    Open Steam and now Titanfall 2 will be in you library!
+    Open Steam and now Titanfall 2 will be in your library!

     Add the game to favorites to make it easier to choose, play, agree to EULA, Steam will install the necessary stuff and after that the game should be ready to play!